A Functional-Space Mean-Field Theory of Partially-Trained Three-Layer Neural Networks: Convergence Guarantee of the Mean-Field Dynamics

-On one hand, $G$ is independent of $t$ and often guaranteed to be positive \emph{definite}, such as under the following mild assumptions on $\rhoz$, $\sigma_1$ and the training data \citep{du2019provably, du2019deep}: \begin{assumption} $\rhoz$ is $d$-dimensional standard Gaussian and $\sigma_1$ is either the ReLU function or analytic and non-polynomial. \end{assumption} \begin{assumption} The training set $\{ \xbtrk{1}, ..., \xbtrk{n} \}$ does not contain any pair of aligned vectors. \end{assumption} Therefore, we can conclude that $\NTKmatWt{t}$ is also positive definite as long as the diagonal entries of $Q_t$ has a positive lower bound that is uniform in time.
-This requires a more careful analysis of the dynamics, for which we require that the activation $\sigma_2$ satisfies: \begin{assumption} There exists an open interval $I = (I_l, I_r) \subseteq \mathbb{R}$ on which $\sigma_2$ is differentiable and $|\sigma_2'|$ is lower-bounded by some $K_{\sigma_2'} > 0$.
-If $\alpha > \frac{1}{2}$, we need to further assume that $0 \in I$. \end{assumption} The first part of this assumption is satisfied by most activation functions in practice, such as ReLU and $\tanh$.
-The additional assumption $0 \in I$ for the case $\alpha > \frac{1}{2}$ is needed due to the bias term in the second hidden layer being omitted.
+On one hand, $G$ is independent of $t$ and often guaranteed to be positive \emph{definite}, such as under the following assumptions on $\rhoz$, $\sigma_1$ and the training data \citep{du2019deep, du2019provably}: \begin{assumption} $\rhoz$ is $d$-dimensional standard Gaussian and $\sigma_1$ is either 1) analytic and non-polynomial or 2) the ReLU function. \end{assumption} \begin{assumption} The training set $\{ \xbtrk{1}, ..., \xbtrk{n} \}$ does not contain any pair of aligned vectors. \end{assumption} Thus, $\NTKmatWt{t}$ is guaranteed to be positive definite as long as the diagonal entries of $Q_t$ have a positive lower bound uniformly throughout training.
+For the latter to be established, we require that the activation $\sigma_2$ satisfies: \begin{assumption} There exists an open interval $I = (I_l, I_r) \subseteq \mathbb{R}$ on which $\sigma_2$ is differentiable and $|{\sigma_2}'|$ is lower-bounded by some $\mathtt{K}_{\sigma_2} > 0$.
+If $\alpha > 1/2$, we need to further assume that $0 \in I$. \end{assumption} The first part of this assumption is satisfied by most activation functions in practice, such as ReLU and $\tanh$.
+The additional assumption $0 \in I$ is needed for the case $\alpha > 1/2$ due to the bias term in the second hidden layer being omitted.
 If the bias term is added and randomly sampled from $\rho_b \in \Pcal(\Rbb)$ at initialization, then this assumption can be replaced by $\rho_b(I) > 0$.

+Assumption~\ref{ass:itvl} is needed to ensure that, heuristically, the back-propagated gradients are not fully vanishing due to the multiplicative factors involving the terms $\{ \sigma'_2(h(\xbtrk{k})) \}_{k \in [n]}$.
+To show that this property holds true throughout training, we need a fine-grained analysis of the neurons' dynamics, specifically, bounding the speed of the movement of the second-hidden-layer neurons by the decay rate of the training loss (Lemma~\ref{lem:ddtAH_int_upper}).

 Together, we prove that the training loss converges to zero at a linear rate \emph{without} requiring the kernel to be frozen during training: \begin{theorem}[Linear-rate convergence of training loss] Suppose that Assumptions~\ref{ass:sigma_diff}, \ref{ass:init}, \ref{ass:relu_anp}, \ref{ass:not_aligned} and \ref{ass:itvl} hold.
 Then there exist $\hat{a}$ and $r > 0$ such that if $\rhoa \left ( [\hat{a}, \infty) \right ) > 0$, then it holds that $\forall t \geq 0$,